jdashley27/enterpriseape/README.md

 2. Precision
 3. Performance

-This is what Ruby code would look like `pust 'Hello World'`
+This is what Ruby code would look like `puts 'Hello World'`